ADVERTISEMENT

 The Senate voted Nov.
 10 to reopen the federal government and keep it funded through January, a significant step toward ending the longest shutdown in U.S. history.

 The continuing resolution, which still requires sign-off from the House, would fund most federal agencies at fiscal 2025 levels and allow nonessential personnel to return to work.
-Crucially, if enacted by the end of the week, it would also ensure members of the military receive their next paycheck Nov.
-15, without the uncertainty that has plagued the last two paydays for troops
+Crucially, if enacted by the end of the week, it would also ensure members of the military receive their mid-November paycheck, without the uncertainty that has plagued the last two paydays for troops

-Generally, CRs bar agencies from starting new programs, awarding contracts that increase production or commit to a multiyear procurement, and spending above the levels set in the prior year’s appropriations act.
-The Senate’s bill, however, includes a few exceptions for some programs, including the Air Force’s E-7 Wedgetail.
+CRs typically bar agencies from starting new programs, awarding contracts that increase production or commit to a multiyear procurement, and spending above the levels set in the prior year’s appropriations act.
+This bill, however, includes a few exceptions, including for the Air Force’s E-7 Wedgetail.

-It includes one provision directing that the Air Force use Research, Development, Test, and Evaluation funds “up to the rate for operations necessary for the E–7 Wedgetail program, in an amount not to exceed $199,676,000, only for the purpose of continued rapid prototyping activities,” and another section directing that anything left from the $200 million in E-7 procurement funding in fiscal 2025 be transferred to the RDT&E account “only for the purpose of continued rapid prototyping activities to maintain program schedule and transition to production for the E–7 Wedgetail program.”
+This week’s Senate bill answers that call with a provision directing the Air Force use Research, Development, Test, and Evaluation funds “up to the rate for operations necessary for the E–7 Wedgetail program, in an amount not to exceed $199,676,000, only for the purpose of continued rapid prototyping activities.”
+A second provision directs any funds remaining from E-7 procurement funding in fiscal 2025 to be transferred to the RDT&E account “only for the purpose of continued rapid prototyping activities to maintain program schedule and transition to production for the E–7 Wedgetail program.”

-Taken together, the provisos would ensure the Air Force has a clear directive to continue the E-7 program and the funding to do so, even as Congress continues works on a full-year defense appropriations bill and a National Defense Authorization bill.
+Taken together, the provisos appear to ensure the Air Force has a clear directive to continue the E-7 program, even as Congress continues works on a full-year defense appropriations bill and a National Defense Authorization bill.

 The continuing resolution gives lawmakers some time to work on both crucial pieces of legislation.
 The House passed its version of the NDAA in September, and the Senate followed suit in October.
 The two chambers still have to craft a compromise bill that sorts out any policy differences.
 Both bills include major proposals to overhaul the Defense Department’s acquisition processes.
 The House’s Streamlining Procurement for Effective Execution and Delivery, or SPEED Act, and the Senate’s Fostering Reform and Government Efficiency in Defense, or FORGED Act, largely align with a new slate of weapons-buying changes Defense Secretary Pete Hegseth unveiled last week.